-- 5.1 In accordance with Rule 35.1(c), the IAAF shall obtain, assess and process antidoping intelligence from all available sources in order to inform the development of an effective, intelligent and proportionate Test Distribution Plan and/or to plan Target Testing and/or to form the basis of an investigation into a possible anti-doping rule violation(s). - 5.2 Members are required in accordance with Rule 44.6 to report to the IAAF and their National Anti-Doping Organisation (if any) any information that suggests or relates to anti-doping rule violations being or having been committed within their respective jurisdictions.
-A failure to so report may lead to sanctions being taken by the IAAF Council against the relevant Member in accordance with Rule 45.
+- 5.1 In accordance with Article 5.1, the IAAF shall obtain, assess and process anti-doping intelligence from all available sources in order to inform the development of an effective, intelligent and proportionate Test Distribution Plan and/or to plan Target Testing and/or to form the basis of an investigation into a possible Anti-Doping Rule Violation(s). - 5.2 Members are required in accordance with Article 15.3 to report to the IAAF and their National Anti-Doping Organisation (if any) any information that suggests or relates to Anti-Doping Rule Violations being or having been committed within their respective jurisdictions.
+A failure to so report may lead to sanctions being taken by the IAAF Council against the relevant Member in accordance with Article 16.